alexstouffer/alexstouffer.github.io/content/post/image-hosting-on-aws-s3.md

 ![S3-Step7.PNG](/images/s3-tutorial/S3-Step7.PNG)

-### The Object URL what you use when embedding images
+### The Object URL is what you use when embedding images
 Once you click on a file within the S3 bucket you'll be brought to a page with informations about the file itself.
 The important information needed for our purposes is the 'Object URL'.
 If you click on that link you'll view the uploaded file/image and see that the URL matches what was given on the AWS Object page.

 ![S3-Step8.PNG](/images/s3-tutorial/S3-Step8.PNG)